Siege of Syracuse (343 BC): Account of Diodorus Siculus

-The account of Plutarch
+Account of Plutarch

 After Timoleon had arrived in Tauromenium with 1,000 soldiers, Hicetas asked the Carthaginians for reinforcements, who sent a large number of triremes to occupy the harbor of Syracuse.
 Because there was a dispute between two factions in Adranum, one party invited Hicetas and the other party invited Timoleon to intervene or mediate.
 Both generals marched to Adranum and arrived around the same time.
 Hicetas had 5,000 men and Timoleon no more than 1,200, but the army of Hicetas was caught unprepared.
 Timoleon's army killed 300 of his troops and took 600 prisoner.
 Adranum then allied itself with Timoleon.

 At this point Mamercus (whom Diodorus called Marcus), the tyrant of Catana, allied himself with Timoleon.
 Some other cities followed.
 Dionysius, who despised Hicetas but admired Timoleon, then offered to surrender Ortygia and his army to him.
 Timoleon sent 400 of his men to Ortygia, avoiding the naval blockade by the Carthaginians, where they took command over the 2,000 men who served Dionysius.
 Dionysius himself was exiled to Corinth with a small amount of his treasure.
 The surrender of Dionysius happened within fifty days after Timoleon had landed in Sicily.
 When the Corinthians heard of his success, they sent 2,000 foot and 200 horse to reinforce Timoleon.
 These reinforcements had to stop at Thurii in Southern Italy, unable to continue because the Carthaginians controlled the sea.

 Hicetas sent assassins to kill Timoleon at Adranum, but the attempt failed.
 He still had Ortygia besieged, but used only a small amount of Carthaginian reinforcements.
 He called for the Carthaginian general Mago to occupy Syracuse with his entire force.
 Mago occupied the harbor with 150 ships and encamped 60,000 infantry in the part of the city on the Sicilian mainland.
 Timoleon's force which occupied Ortygia started suffering from a lack of food due to the blockade.
 Timoleon ordered fishing boats and light skiffs from Catana to supply Ortygia with grain.
 Especially in stormy weather, these were effective blockade runners because the Carthaginian triremes had to keep their distance from each other due to the rough sea.